 We get our first drive of the revised 2019 Honda Pilot.
 We tell you what's new and updated, why Honda changed what they did, and how successful they are.
 We also provide more detail about the i-VTM4 all-wheel-drive system and the Pilot's off-road capability.

-The 2020 Honda Pilot is available in LX, EX, EX-L, Touring, Elite and Black Edition trim levels.
-Three rows of seats are standard, with the first four trims coming standard with a second-row bench and therefore an eight-passenger capacity.
+The 2021 Honda Pilot is available in LX, EX, EX-L, Special Edition, Touring, Elite and Black Edition trim levels.
+Three rows of seats are standard, with the first five trims coming standard with a second-row bench and therefore an eight-passenger capacity.
 Second-row captain's chairs that reduce capacity to seven are optional on the Touring and standard on the Elite and Black Edition.

-Pricing starts at $32,645 for the LX trim level, including the $1,095 destination charge.
+Pricing starts at $33,370 for the LX trim level, including the $1,095 destination charge.
 All-wheel drive is always a $2,000 option.
-Standard equipment includes 18-inch alloy wheels, adaptive cruise control, the Honda Sensing suite of accident avoidance tech (described in Safety section below), cloth upholstery, a manually adjustable driver seat, two USB ports, a seven-speaker sound system and a traditional audio face plate with buttons, knobs and a color display.
+Standard equipment includes 18-inch alloy wheels, adaptive cruise control, the Honda Sensing suite of accident avoidance tech (described in Safety section below), dual-zone automatic climate control, cloth upholstery, a manually adjustable driver seat, two USB ports, a seven-speaker sound system and a traditional audio face plate with buttons, knobs and a color display.

 From there, we provide a breakdown of features, specs and local pricing for the other trims here on Autoblog.
 Prices for each trim are below.
 All are for front-drive model, except the Elite and Black Edition, which come standard with all-wheel drive.

-What are the Pilot's safety equipment and crash ratings?
+What are the Pilot safety ratings and driver assistance features?

 The "Honda Sensing" suite of safety features is standard on all trim levels.
 Included features are forward collision warning, automatic emergency braking, and lane-departure warning and keeping.
 Blind-spot warning is included on all but the base trim.
 Unfortunately, these aren't the best-executed accident avoidance tech features on the market.
 The lane-keeping assist and road departure mitigation are far too sensitive or prone to false alarms with loud warnings of BRAKE! in the instrument panel accompanied by beeping.
 This can occur when not crossing either lane line.
 The adaptive cruise control system is also one of the least sophisticated and potentially annoying examples on the market.